 “It’s fun to see that, because he can represent, you know, the world as a whole, as they try to move forward,” Feige said.
 “And you can do it in a way that is tonally unique, and tonally different than, certainly, the two Avengers films that people are about to see.”

 In June, Holland posted a video to Instagram in which he revealed the sequel to Homecoming will be Spider-Man: Far From Home.
 Feige later confirmed the title.

-Updated on January 15, 2019: Added the first official movie trailer.
+Updated on March 26, 2019: Added the first three theatrical posters.